Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Experiment

 \subsection{Main Results}

-\textbf{Performance on Benchmarks.} Table~\ref{MainResults} shows that \textsc{COVER} consistently improves task performance across four benchmarks and multiple diffusion models.
+\textbf{Performance on Benchmarks.} Table~\ref{MainResults} shows that \textsc{COVER} generally preserves or improves task performance across four benchmarks and multiple diffusion models while substantially reducing decoding steps.
 Across both code generation (HumanEval, MBPP) and math reasoning (GSM8K, MATH500), \textsc{COVER} achieves the strongest or near-strongest accuracy in each model and length setting, thereby avoiding the noticeable quality degradation of naive multi-token unmasking.
-The gains are particularly clear on code benchmarks: for LLaDA-Base-8B, \textsc{COVER} improves HumanEval from 32.93\% to 35.37\% at length 512 and MBPP from 40.80\% to 42.40\% at length 256; for LLaDA-Ins-8B at length 256, it improves HumanEval from 37.20\% to 41.46\% and MBPP from 37.20\% to 39.00\%.
-We observe similar improvements on reasoning tasks.
-For example, on Dream-Ins-8B at length 512, \textsc{COVER} reaches 79.30\% on GSM8K and 45.40\% on MATH500, exceeding the baseline and surpassing the other two revocable methods.
-Overall, these results indicate that \textsc{COVER} enables aggressive parallel drafting with faithful in place verification, yielding consistent quality gains rather than trading accuracy for speed.
+The gains are particularly clear on code benchmarks: for LLaDA-Base-8B, \textsc{COVER} improves HumanEval from 32.93\% to 35.37\% at length 512 and MBPP from 40.80\% to 42.40\% at length 256; for LLaDA-Ins-8B at length 256, it improves HumanEval from 39.63\% to 40.24\% and MBPP from 37.20\% to 39.00\%.
+We also observe improvements in several reasoning settings.
+For example, on Dream-Ins-7B at length 512, \textsc{COVER} reaches 79.30\% on GSM8K and 45.40\% on MATH500, exceeding the baseline and surpassing the other two revocable methods.
+Overall, these results indicate that \textsc{COVER} enables aggressive parallel drafting with faithful in place verification, generally preserving or improving quality rather than simply trading accuracy for speed.